satyerncareer/UITextFieldValidator/README.md

     //handle result here
 }
 ```
+Note :  When all textfields will be validated successfully then textfield will return nil else there will be a textfield which is not validated.

 ### With View
 yourView is the view which contains all your UITextField which need to be validated
 ```ruby